Service Center Average Number of Days for an Appointment

 The percent of registration transactions conducted online measures all registration transaction volume against the volume of registration transactions online.

 Over the past several years the percentage of registration transactions conducted online has been steadily trending toward its targets.
-In FY22, the RMV saw 44 percent of registration transactions conducted online, slightly under the target of 50 percent.
+In FY23, the RMV saw 45% of registration transactions conducted online, a small improvement from FY22, but slightly under the target of 50% of registration transactions.